Gowry-CS/Gowry-CS/README.md

 **Hi, I'm Gowry** 👋

-I’m a Junior Data Engineer based in Singapore 🇸🇬
+I’m a Junior Data Engineer based in Singapore.<br>
 I’m passionate about making data accessible by automating workflows, streamlining pipelines, and creating insights that drive decisions.

 **Contact**